The Churches of Britain and Ireland

 A useful diocesan website, with details of many "lost" churches.
 Recommended by Mike Berrell.

-Cathedral Church of St. Saviour and St. Mary Overie (Southwark Cathedral), © Gerard Doherty.
+Cathedral Church of St. Saviour and St. Mary Overie (Southwark Cathedral).
+TQ 3268 8030. © Gerard Doherty.
 Gerard advises that John Harvard, who founded the American University, was baptised here in 1607, and Edmond, the brother of William Shakespeare, is buried here.
 Another view, © Steve Bulman, and another (taken from the Shard), © Christopher Skottowe (2015).
+Old postcard views of the retro-choir, and Bishop Andrewes's Tomb, both from Christopher Skottowe's Collection.
 Link1.
 Link2.
 Grade I listed.

 Celestial Church of Christ on Ormside Street.
 TQ 350 778. © Mehmood Naqshbandi (2009).